broadfield-dev/gradio_sidebar/README.md

     #gr.HTML(gs.topbar)  #OFF
 ```
 ## 2.2 Run
-Add the appropriate 'elem_id=' tag a Gradio Group and it will become the sidebar containing the items within the Group
+Add the appropriate 'elem_id=' tag to a Gradio Group and it will become the sidebar containing the items within the Group

 ```python
   with gr.Group(elem_id="gs_top_control_panel"):